BEST FILM JURY

 Broadcaster and writer Edith Bowman has been working in TV and radio for nearly 20 years.
 She has a diverse body of work – from fronting music festival coverage and hosting The BAFTA Scotland Awards, to travelling to Cambodia to make a BBC documentary on endangered Crocodiles.
 She is the host of the weekly podcast ‘Soundtracking with Edith Bowman’ talking to Directors, Actors, Writers, Producer and Composers about their relationship with music, both personally and professionally.

-Dominic Buchanan is a producer, assistant director and founder of Dominic Buchanan Productions, known for Gimme the Loot (2012), Lilting (2014) and King Jack (2015).
+Dominic Buchanan is a producer and founder of Dominic Buchanan Productions, known for Gimme the Loot (2012), Lilting (2014) and King Jack (2015).
 This year he produced “The End Of The F***ing World” for Channel 4 and Netflix which recently won The Royal Television Society’s Drama award.

 Hailing from London, Ophelia Lovibond is one of Britain’s finest young actresses known for her work in TV shows W1A and Elementary as well as Guardians of the Galaxy (2014), No Strings Attached (2011) and The Autopsy of Jane Doe (2016).